OctopusDeploy/docs/docs/installation/octopus-in-container/octopus-server-container-linux.md

 To set the connection string we provide an _environment variable_ `DB_CONNECTION_STRING` (this can be to a local database or an external database).

-In this example, we are running the image `octopusdeploy/octopusdeploy:!docker-image <octopusdeploy/octopusdeploy>`.
+In this example, we are running the image `!docker-image <octopusdeploy/octopusdeploy>`.
 The tag maps directly to the Octopus Server version that is bundled inside the image.

 ## Configuration